yannick2009/yannick2009/README.md

 # Hi, I'm Yannick KOUAKOU! 👋

-After graduating with a bachelor's degree in Web Technologies and Digital Images from the École Supérieure Africaine des Technologies de l'Information et de la Communication (ESATIC), I'm currently in my first year of a professional Master's degree at EPITECH Paris.
-My main objective is to further develop my skills in information technology, with a particular focus on artificial intelligence.
+I’m a passionate and curious software developer currently pursuing a Master's degree in Software Architecture at EPITECH Paris.
+I’m driven by a deep interest in how systems work under the hood, with a particular focus on system design, data structures, and building clean, efficient solutions.
+Always eager to learn and grow, I enjoy turning complex problems into elegant code and exploring new technologies that help me improve as a developer and thinker.

 ![My Stats](https://github-readme-stats.vercel.app/api?username=yannick2009&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)